tothxa/wl_graphics_re-export/README.md

 ### Spritesheets
 As opposed to `wl_create_spritesheet`, my scaling scripts keep the cropping of all the scaled mipmaps in sync, and always leave an empty border of 1 pixel at the lowest scale to prevent bleeding over of scaling artifacts.
 (EXAMPLE SCREENSHOT NEEDED HERE)

+I have found that using more columns than rows of the animation steps improves PNG compression by **a lot**.
+(EXAMPLE SIZE COMPARISON NEEDED HERE)